 Full control for the IT department

 Security does not end at the server location, but also takes into account the needs of IT departments.
-Safe Swiss Cloud’s “Data Drop” product, provides integrated, role-based access control for files, reinforced by 2-factor authentication, strict password policies, brute force protection, ransomware protection and much more.
+Safe Swiss Cloud provides integrated, role-based access control for files, reinforced by 2-factor authentication, strict password policies, brute force protection, ransomware protection and much more.

-Data Drop provides system administrators with tools to fine-tune the sharing of data and integrate access rules into their existing Active Directory, LDAP or OpenID based authentication systems.
+System administrators also can use tools to fine-tune the sharing of data and integrate access rules into their existing Active Directory, LDAP or OpenID based authentication systems.
 This provides users with easily accessible high-performance document storage in the cloud, with the IT department retaining full control over the data and security.